Dangers for the unwary and uninstructed seeker

 "We were besieged by hordes of so-called shamans, gurus, channelers, high priests, clairvoyants, magicians, yogis, wizards, witches, necromancers, dream interpreters, transcendentalists, spiritualists, diviners, and a variety of other dolts, all frantically waving wands, rods and pointed fingers; chanting mantras, developing chakras, burning candles and incense, drawing holy circles, squares and triangles; selling talismans and charms, raising the dead, mouthing incantations, reaching ecstasy through Tantra, gaining power and healing by means of crystals; practicing Norse magic, Celtic magic, Enochian magic, Teutonic magic, ceremonial magic, temple magic and herb magic."

-This is an accurate description of the 'occult' as it is perceived in the popular imagination, and we are sad to say, as it is experienced by those who venture into it without a trustworthy guide.
+You can read a review of this unusual book—written by a seeker especially for seekers—on our books page and download a copy to read offline or print out in PDF format.
+The passage we have quoted above is an accurate description of the 'occult' as it is perceived in the popular imagination, and we are sad to say, as it is experienced by those who venture into it without a trustworthy guide.
 Whether that guide is a True Teacher, sincere religious faith, or the ever-watchful Higher Self—if they listen to it's warning voice—which most do not!
 Our files are full of emails from genuine seekers who have spent years wandering through the deceitful tracks of the Occult Jungle, to emerge completely disillusioned and confused by their experiences.

 You may think we exaggerate, but if you have any experience of the many false teachers who prey upon the weaknesses, preconceptions and fantasies of the inexperienced and gullible seeker, you will know we speak the truth.
 If you do not, we hope you will take our word for it, for we claim no mysterious 'powers'; we assume no grand titles or list of qualifications; nor are we interested in 'selling' you anything.
 So you may take it that we speak the truth when we say that all too many of those who set themselves up as occult 'guides' and 'gurus' are often very clever psychologists, who know just what bait to pass under the eager noses of their admiring followers, for such dupes to follow them in droves, until the day of disillusion arrives, and the teacher departs (usually with the victim's cash!).
 And if they lose only their cash they may count themselves lucky, for it is possible to lose a great deal more than money at the hands of such charlatans as you may read in The White Brother: